 Silent Bob: THE SIGN!
 ON THE BACK OF THE CAR!
 SAID CRITTERS!
 OF HOLLYWOOD!
 YOU DUMB FUCK!!

 - Young Frankenstein has the hilarious scene where the monster gets spooked and throttles Frederick, and unable to tell his dimwitted assistants to give him the sedative, he has to charade it while being strangled.
 This is after he explicitly checked with them that the sedative was prepared before waking the monster.
 The strangling starts at about 2:58 here.

-- In Good Omens, a misunderstood wink leads to the newborn Antichrist being given to the wrong family, and Hilarity Ensues.
-Though this might be more of a case of one character being The Ditz.
+- In Good Omens, a misunderstood wink to The Ditz leads to the newborn Antichrist being given to the wrong family, and Hilarity Ensues.

 - Towards the end of Pride and Prejudice, Mrs. Bennet is trying to get Jane and Mr. Bingley alone and keeps winking at her other daughters to get them to leave.
 Elizabeth just ignores this, but finally Kitty asks explicitly why her mother keeps winking at her.
 Mrs. Bennet denies everything.

 - In Persuasion, Anne tries to ask Admiral Croft if Wentworth seemed upset in his letter about Louisa and Benwick's sudden marriage, since they'd had every appearance of being ready to marry themselves.
 Croft replies that Wentworth didn't mention being upset, and even after Anne tries to clarify that she means the tone of the letter doesn't really understand what she's getting at.
 (It doesn't help that he knows Wentworth as his straightforward brother-in-law, whereas Anne has been repeatedly subjected to his innocuous, Double Meaning remarks about how upset he was over their broken engagement.)